jeidsath/marginalia/README.md

         sidnotes.
 In a text with left sidenotes, all document text is indented by X + 2 characters (which can be any reasonable
-        number of characters) for the left
+                    number of characters) for
-    ˙Slightly      sidenote channel.
-All ˙left sidenotes
+    ˙Slightly       the left sidenote. ˙Left
-     more complex  are placed within the first X characters sidenote      if possible, but can extend beyond this, if necessary, as long as 2 spaces remain
+     more complex   sidenotes are placed within
+     sidenote       the first X characters if
+                    possible, but can extend
+        beyond this, if necessary, as long as 3 spaces remain in the middle in order to
     ˙3  separate the main text ˙from the sidenote.
 Left sidenotes are also marked
         in the text by a ˙ character.

         Right sidenotes are indicated similarly
         with a ring˚ instead of a dot to          ˚Ring example To demark the right sidenote text.
 The right sidenote channel should also be
         separated from the text.